A record about honoring death and seeing life.

 Seems like a last record… but feels like a new beginning.

-Released in July 2006 by Young God Records, In the Maybe World is Lisa Germano’s eighth studio album, and arguably her most cohesive work of ambient dream-folk.
+Released in July 2006 by Young God Records, In the Maybe World is Lisa Germano’s seventh studio album and arguably her most cohesive work of ambient dream-folk.
 With minimalist instrumentation, fragile vocals, and elliptical lyrics, the record feels like it was made to soundtrack the in-between spaces of life—the moments of disconnection, memory, and slow reckoning.
+The album peaked at No. 3 on Billboard’s Top New Age Albums chart, becoming Germano’s biggest chart showing in the US, and “Red Thread” became a college radio hit.

 Released: July 25, 2006